akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

 > designs with DHSS IT stakeholders in the System Operations and
 > Administration Services service line.
 >
-> The Offeror must include appropriate documentation and training
+> The Offeror must strive to extend DevSecOpsMVP principles and
-> activities for DHSS IT staff in the technical services administration
+> repository content in their approach to all configuration change items
-> for the proposed solution.
+> required for target environments, and must engage the System
+> Operations and Administration staff allocated to the project to
+> collaboratively design, implement and use the resulting processes and
+> tools.

 ## Information Security Compliance and Privacy Services and Standards